 The KitchenAid KHBBV53 has a sub-par build quality.
 The motor body is made of plastic, while the blending shaft is made of stainless steel.
 The two pieces connect using shaft clips on the motor body, which doesn't feel very premium.
 It also has a plastic motor base transmission and we noticed a black, oily residue around this part after our testing process.

 There's also an LED light on top of the blender that indicates the battery level.
 It takes two hours to fully charge this blender, which the manufacturer says is enough battery to blend 25 bowls of soup.
 Also, the manufacturer claims that a 20-minute quick charge should give you enough power to blend one smoothie or soup.
 However, we don't currently test a blender's battery life and your real-life results may vary.
+If you're looking for a cordless immersion blender with a better build quality, you may prefer the Cuisinart Smart Stick Cordless Hand Blender.

 This blender comes with a 24-ounce jar that's ideal for making single serves.
 There's a thin rubber ring on the bottom of the jar that helps it stay in place while you blend.
 You can even wash it in the top rack of your dishwasher for an easy clean-up.